 The BMAT consists of three sections:

-This section is multiple choice and is designed to test generic skills in problem-solving, understanding arguments, and data analysis and inference.
+This section is multiple choice and is designed to test generic skills in problem-solving and critical thinking.
 In many ways, this section is similar to the Verbal Reasoning and Decision-Making sections of the UCAT and hence having prepared for the UCAT can be helpful for section 1 of the BMAT but taking the UCAT is by no means necessary!

 Section 2: Scientific Knowledge and Applications